taoza/documentation/docs-src/temporal-cli/schedule/delete.md

 ---
 id: delete
-title: tctl schedule delete
+title: temporal schedule delete
 sidebar_label: delete
-description: How to delete a Schedule using tctl
+description: How to delete a Schedule using Temporal CLI
 tags:
-  - tctl
+  - cli
 ---

 A Schedule can be deleted.